Trying to Conceive Again

 What tests, treatments, or investigations can be carried out to ensure an ectopic pregnancy will not happen again?

-Sadly, there are no tests or investigations that can be done to assure you that you will not experience an ectopic pregnancy again.
-Ectopic pregnancy occurs because of some underlying damage to a Fallopian tube and the cause of this damage may never be established.
-Assisted reproductive techniques, like IVF treatment where the embryo is placed in the uterus, can also result in an ectopic pregnancy and unfortunately so is not a guaranteed way of ensuring it will never happen again.
-Doctors would usually want you to wait to try again for three months, after which, your doctor will probably encourage you to try again for 12 months if you are less than 35 or 6 months if you are over 35.
-Only if you do not conceive within those times would they then consider further tests and investigations.
-The exception to this might be if the surgeon saw something during the surgical procedure to resolve your ectopic pregnancy that they felt warranted further investigation more quickly.
+Doctors would usually, after an ectopic pregnancy, want you to wait to try again for three months, after which, your doctor will probably encourage you to try again naturally for 12 months if you are less than 35 or 6 months if you are over 35.
+Only if you do not conceive within those times would they then recommend further tests and investigations.
+This is because most women will conceive naturally.
+The exception to this might be if the surgeon saw something during the surgical procedure to treat your ectopic pregnancy that they felt warranted further investigation more quickly.

 If you feel that you may have ongoing problems of pelvic infection, you can take a chlamydia test.
 Chlamydia is usually symptomless and if left untreated, the infection can spread to other parts of your body and lead to long-term health problems, such as pelvic inflammatory disease (PID) and infertility.
 Testing for and taking antibiotic treatment if required might help to reduce the risk of these problems.